fadden/CiderPress2/ndocs/README.md

 places, `docs` and `ndocs`.

 The `docs` directory is where github serves web pages from.
 The contents should always match up with the current release.
+Any changes made here will be overwritten the next time the documentation is published.

 The `ndocs` directory is where changes are made during development.
 The files here provide documentation for the tip-of-tree code, which may have